 Has the repair and restoration of your vehicle been rebuilt to a value equal to the value of your vehicle just before impact?

-As partners of the Wreck Check Scan program, Medines Collision Center is equipped, skilled and trained to help you with every step of this process.
+Wreck Check Scan program, Medines Collision Center is equipped, skilled and trained to help you with every step of this process.
 We pride ourselves on being your auto accident advisers, acting as competent intermediaries who are most knowledgeable regarding the topics of pre-loss condition, diminished value, and insurance rights.
 So, the next time you are in an auto accident and need your vehicle repaired, TAKE CONTROL and CHOOSE MEDINES!